 What is the Dead Internet Theory?

 The Dead Internet Theory suggests that most online activity is now generated by bots and AI rather than humans.
-While the theory exaggerates the current state, it captures a real concern: as AI-generated content proliferates, authentic human interaction becomes harder to find and verify online.
+While the theory exaggerates the current state, it captures a real concern.
+As AI-generated content proliferates, authentic human interaction becomes harder to find and verify online.

 How can I tell if content is AI-generated?